-Week 12: Final Projects, Interfaces
+Week 12: Final Projects, Functional Programming, Map-Reduce

 DSAN 5500: Data Structures, Objects, and Algorithms in Python